Cosmic-Citrus/approximating-pi/readme.md

 ### 1-D Collisions

 An elastic collision conserves momentum and conserved energy.
-In terms of momentum $p$, this means that
+In terms of momentum, this means that

 $m_{1}v_{1, i} + m_{2}v_{2, i} = m_{1}v_{1, f} + m_{2}v_{2, f}$